 Have Cong & BJP made it cakewalk for Kejriwal in Delhi election race

-New Delhi, Jan 22: Contrary to speculation that the BJP and the Congress might field heavy weights against Chief Minister Arvind Kejriwal, the two parties have instead opted for first-timers with antecedents in youth politics.
+New Delhi, Jan 22: Contrary to speculation that the BJP and the Congress might field heavyweights against Chief Minister Arvind Kejriwal, the two parties have instead opted for first-timers with antecedents in youth politics.

-While BJP opted for Sunil Yada, Delhi unit Yuva Morcha president, the Congress has fielded Romesh Sabharwal, an old partyman having association with the National Students Union (NSUI), against the AAP chief.
+While BJP opted for Sunil Yada, Delhi unit Yuva Morcha president, the Congress has fielded Romesh Sabharwal, an old party-man having an association with the National Students Union (NSUI), against the AAP chief.

-In such instance, an electoral win is a foregone conclusion for leaders like Arvind Kejriwal.
+In such an instance, an electoral win is a foregone conclusion for leaders like Arvind Kejriwal.

-Both the opposition parties efforts to unseat Kejriwal, who is seeking re-election on the New Delhi seat, failed to come up with any surprise.
+Both the opposition parties efforts to unseat Kejriwal, who is seeking re-election on the New Delhi seat, failed to come up with any surprises.

 Earlier, it was speculated that the BJP would have Kumar Vishwas, a former colleague-turned-foe of Kejriwal, as its candidate against the chief minister.
 The names of New Delhi Lok Sabha MP Meenakshi Lekhi, state BJP president Manoj Tiwari, and East Delhi MP Gautam Gambhir were also doing rounds to take on Kejriwal.

-However,the first-timer, Yadav asserted that he will give a 'good fight' to the chief minister as he was a local while his adversary was an 'outsider'.
+However, the first-timer, Yadav asserted that he will give a 'good fight' to the chief minister as he was a local while his adversary was an 'outsider'.

 Delhi CM Arvind Kejriwal's total assets worth Rs 3.4 cr, Rs 1.3 cr more from 2015